G-S9N6DX06CF

 These wildlife animals can stay underwater for up to six minutes and can either swim or walk along the bottom.

-The basic unit of hippopotamus society is a group of up to 30, containing females with their baby hippos.
+The basic unit of hippopotamus society is a group of up to thirty, containing females with their baby hippos.

-They are lorded over by a single dominant bull that has gained his position by being successful in combat against other males.
+They are ruled by a single dominant bull that ascended to his position by defeating other bulls in combat.

 The herd bull is extremely aggressive to challengers.
 He marks his territory, by splattering dung onto rocks and bushes.